 Goals.
-Applicants should describe the program's intent to address the need noted in the previous section and outline the project's goals.
+Applicants should describe the program's intent to address the problem noted in the previous section and outline the project's goals.
+Applicants should clearly state the impact this project would have in providing detailed information on juvenile court case processing of delinquency and status offense cases to assist juvenile justice research and policymaking efforts.

 Program Objectives.
 Applicants should explain how the program will accomplish its goals.
 Objectives are specific, quantifiable statements of the project's desired results.

 They should be clearly linked to the problem identified in the preceding section and measurable.
-(Examples of measurable objectives include the following: to increase the number or member organizations or to disseminate at least four issues of quarterly newsletters to member organizations, missing children clearinghouses, and partner agencies.)

 Performance Measures.
-OJJDP requires award recipients to report data in support of mandated performance measures for this solicitation (see Performance Measures, page 6.)
+OJJDP requires award recipients to report data in support of mandated performance measures for this solicitation (see Performance Measures, page 8.)
 OJJDP does not require applicants to submit performance measures data with their applications.
 For the application, applicants should indicate an understanding of these requirements and discuss how they will gather the required data, should they receive funding.